microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 Inside your Development environment (Codespace or Container), do the following:

 >1.
 Open `scripts/environments` and copy `local.env.example` to `local.env`.
->   1. Note: choose the best example ENV file for your deployment, specifically if you have non-English language settings.
 >1.
 Then open `local.env` and update values as needed:

 Variable | Required | Description